ytsruh/tick-it/README.md

 # Tick-it

 Welcome to Tick-it.
 A support ticket system.
-[Hosted on Microsoft Azure](https://tick-it.azurewebsites.net)
+[Hosted on Microsoft Azure](https://tick-it.azurewebsites.net).
+(Website will be slow on initial load whilst the app warms up on Azure App Service)

 ### Technologies